MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 ### 1.4.
 How did we get here?

-Physical/colo (user configures, manages and maintains) -> Virtualized ((user configures, provider manages and maintaines) -> Serverless (fully automated)
+Physical/colo (user configures, manages and maintains) -> Virtualized ((user configures, provider manages and maintains) -> Serverless (fully automated)

 ### 1.5.
 Every company is an IT/data company